 Having said that, the telcos should not either put 5G off the table.
 They can start doing some trails of 5G for a specific area and also for innovative use cases.
 This also can only be done when the regulator readies everything needed for 5G.
 Wake up Call!!

-Tell us when do you think we need 5G in Nepal?
+Tell us in the comment below if you need a 5G network in Nepal?